FOREX-Dollar slides to 8-1/2 month lows on US economy worries

 of ultra-loose monetary policy for the world's biggest economy.

-in October, then a deal over the debt ceiling which leaves scope
+spending and a deal over the debt ceiling which means it may all

-The dollar index was down around 1 percent on the week and
+early February.
+It was down around 0.9 percent on the week and

 "The market will come round to the idea that tapering is off